My Plantiful Cooking

 Instructions

-• Combine all wet ingredients in a bowl and mix well.
+• Combine all wet ingredients in a large bowl and mix well.

-1 cup spelt flour, ½ cup protein powder, 1 tablespoon baking powder
+1 cup spelt flour, ½ cup vanilla plant protein powder, 1 tablespoon baking powder

-• Grease a non-stick pan with some neutral-tasting oil, and heat it over medium-high.
+• Lightly grease a non-stick pan and heat over medium-high.

 • Once the pan is heated, scoop around ¼-⅓ cup of batter per pancake.
-Cook for 2 minutes or until the edges are dry.
+Cook for 2 minutes or until the edges are dry and bubbles form on the surface.

 • Flip them over using a silicon spatula, and cook for another minute.